lrrong2020/Software-Engineering/Requirement.md

 - Users must be authenticated before sending or receiving images.

-- The Sender and the receiver shares a common key.
+- The Sender and the receiver shares a common key(by default, r and s both know).
 They can upload and download images with the key entered.
 The system can automatically encrypt and decrypt the images with the key.
 ====> If the receiver input the wrong key, he(she) will download garbled file(乱码文件）.

 - The system only allows transferring files in image formats

-- The size of image should be limited when uploading.
-Times of uploads and downloads per day should also be limited for system safety.
+- The size of image should be limited when uploading(max 10MB).
+Times of uploads and downloads per day should also be limited for system safety.(max 100 times)

-- An image transmitted should have a period of validity for security.
+del //- An image transmitted should have a period of validity for security.